pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog.md

 **_<div align="center">This blog was written by Patrick Farley, Associate Principal Solutions Architect (Red Hat) </div>_** **_<div align="center">and Hans-Joachim Edert, Advisory Business Solutions Manager (SAS Institute) </div>_**

-In this blog, we will provide some basic technical information about SAS Viya, as well as a reference architecture for SAS Viya on Red Hat OpenShift Container Platform (OCP).
+In this two part blog, we will provide some basic technical information about SAS Viya, as well as a reference architecture for SAS Viya on Red Hat OpenShift Container Platform (OCP).
 This reference architecture will show how SAS Viya is containerized to run with Kubernetes on Red Hat OpenShift.

 A few introductory words before we get into the technical details.